K helps different types of data users in your organisation to discover, organise, govern and understand your data and analytical content.

 K Platform Administrator

-An Administrator has access to administer the platform.
-They are responsible for setting up K, onboarding new systems and sources, and changing global settings.
+A K Platform Administrator has full access to administer the platform.
+They are responsible for the initial setup of K, onboarding new data sources and systems, managing user access, and configuring global platform settings.

 Role Hierarchy